cloudflare/terraform-provider-cloudflare/website/docs/r/zone_settings_override.html.markdown

 * `readonly_settings` - Which of the current `settings` are not able to be set by the user.
 Which settings these are is determined by plan level and user permissions.
 * `zone_status`.
 A full zone implies that DNS is hosted with Cloudflare.
 A partial zone is typically a partner-hosted zone or a CNAME setup.
 * `zone_type`.
 Status of the zone.
 Valid values: active, pending, initializing, moved, deleted, deactivated.

-### Computed Attributes

-Some attributes cannot be set in terraform currently due to inconsistency in the values accepted + returned by the API.
-These are however exported as attributes:

-* `webp`
-* `always_use_https`